joysword/friendly-batch-router/README.md

 * travel distance in `meters`, and
 * Google Maps direction steps (a complexity proxy)

-and optionally in an other file:
+and optionally in another file:

 * the geometric path as a function of lat/long points